-Follow manufacturer's instructions for cleaning/maintaining PPE.
-If no such instructions for washables exist, use detergent and hot water.
-Keep and wash PPE separately from other Shoes plus socks. aundry.
+Follow manufacturer's instructions for cleaning/maintaining PPE, if no such instructions for washables exist, use detergent and hot water.
+Keep and wash PPE separately from other

 USER SAFETY RECOMMENDATIONS USERS SHOULD: Wash hands before eating, drinking, chewing gum, using tobacco or using the toilet.